-1. "On Trial":

-- a.
-"On trial" is an intermediate status between good standing and dismissal.
-The student remains enrolled according to stated academic conditions of his/her college/school. - b.
+- 1. "On Trial": - "On trial" is an intermediate status between good standing and dismissal.
+Students remain enrolled according to stated academic conditions of their college/school. - b.
 A student is placed "on trial" by the dean/director or the designated committee of the college/school concerned.
 Special academic conditions may be set in each case.
 Normally the period of "trial" status is one semester. - c.
-The circumstances under which a student is placed "on trial" are as follows: - (1) Any student who is readmitted to the University after having been dismissed for low scholarship re-enters "on trial." - (2) Generally a student is placed "on trial" if in any semester he/she has failed half or more of the hours of his/her enrollment but has been permitted to continue in college/school. - (3) A student whose record has been consistently below the graduating average or generally unsatisfactory in any semester may be placed "on trial" or continued "on trial" even though he/she does not come within the provisions of Section (2). - d.
-A student who has earned fewer than 30 semester hours of credit and is "on trial" is barred from participation in all athletic and other student activities.

-2. Separation:

-- a.
-A student is dismissed from the University if he/she receives grades below passing in one-half or more of the semester hours of his/her enrollment in any semester unless he/she is allowed to continue by action of the designated committee. - b.
-A student who fails to meet the condition of his/her trial or whose record has been unsatisfactory and consistently below the graduation average may be dismissed for low scholarship even though he/she does not come within the provision above. - A student dismissed for low scholarship must address his/her application for readmission to the college/school taking the action. - d.
-Any student dismissed for academic or disciplinary reasons must receive written approval from his/her previous academic dean/director (or the Dean of Students for disciplinary cases) before enrolling in any University course.
+The circumstances under which a student is placed "on trial" are as follows: - Students who are readmitted to the University after having been dismissed for low scholarship re-enter "on trial." - (2) Generally students are placed "on trial" if in any semester they have failed half or more of the hours of their enrollment but have been permitted to continue in college/school. - (3) Students whose records have been consistently below the graduating average or generally unsatisfactory in any semester may be placed "on trial" or continued "on trial" even though they do not come within the provisions of Section (2). - d.
+Students who have earned fewer than 30 semester hours of credit and are "on trial" are barred from participation in all athletic and other student activities. - 2.
+Separation: - a.
+Students are dismissed from the University if they receive grades below passing in one-half or more of the semester hours of their enrollment in any semester unless they are allowed to continue by action of the designated committee. - b.
+Students who fail to meet the condition of their trial or whose record has been unsatisfactory and consistently below the graduation average may be dismissed for low scholarship even though they do not come within the provision above. - c.
+Students dismissed for low scholarship must address their application for readmission to the college/school taking the action. - Any students dismissed for academic or disciplinary reasons must receive written approval from their previous academic dean/director (or the Dean of Students for disciplinary cases) before enrolling in any University course.